WA9ONY/Pico-RP2040/README2.md

 Above image credit: [AN10216-01, 51 pages](https://www.nxp.com/docs/en/application-note/AN10216.pdf)

-I2C is a serial communication bus for two inter-intergrated circuits to communicate with each other.
+I2C is a two wire (SDA & SCL) serial communication bus for a master and slave to communicate with each other.
 Most microcontroller support the I2C bus.

 I2C is a serial half-duplex protocl using two open collector wires for data and clock.